Irenity0/TS-practice/README.md

 ## Blog 1: Using union and intersection types in TypeScript.
 ### Union Types (`|`)

+Hey there!
+Today we'll learn about an interesting type in TypeScript, Union!.
 Union types allow a variable to hold more than one possible type.
-Syntax: `type1 | type2`
+This is what the syntax looks like: `type1 | type2`

 Example:
 ```typescript